 The lush foliage, year-round temperate weather and ample water supply of Echo Park Lake attracts a wide range of birds like warblers, black birds, geese, and ducks.
 At the center of the lake is a large island that’s accessible over a rustic wooden bridge, and my daughters couldn't wait to explore it.
 Fishing isn’t allowed at the lake but it’s well-stocked with a variety of fish like rainbow trout, largemouth bass, bluegill, and carp, which are fun to look out for in addition to the turtles and dragonflies that call the lake home.

-It should be noted that while I would usually recommend taking a walk around the lake and really exploring the whole park, since the pandemic has started there has been a noticeable increase in homelessness in Echo Park.
+It should be noted that while I would usually recommend taking a walk around the lake and really exploring the whole park, it's always a good idea to use your street smarts.
 During the day, the park is filled with people and is very safe.
 But I would still recommend that when you're here with kids, you park close to the boathouse and stay on that side of the lake, especially at night.

 Waiting ... waiting ... almost our turn!